CatalystCode/project-fortis/project-fortis-pipeline/docs/production-setup.md

 For this project we're using these services: [Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/), [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/), [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/), [Service Bus](https://azure.microsoft.com/en-us/services/service-bus/), [Active Directory v2](https://azure.microsoft.com/en-us/services/active-directory/), [Container Service](https://azure.microsoft.com/en-us/services/container-service/) and [Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/).

-### Secure your Fortis site with TLS

-TLS is the successcor to SSL.
-The TLS protocol aims primarily to provide privacy and data integrity between two communicating computer applications.
-You can find more information about it [here](https://en.wikipedia.org/wiki/Transport_Layer_Security)

-To enable TLS and secure your Fortis site, you have two choices:

-1. Provide your own TLS certificate and private key
-2. Generate a free certificate with LetsEncrypt

-#### Required Deployment Parameters for TLS

-* `Endpoint Protection` set to `tls_provide_certificate` or `tls_lets_encrypt`
-* [`Active Directory Client Id`](./aad-setup.md) from `Azure Active Directory v2.0`
-* `Ingress Hostname`
-* `TLS Certificate` if not using LetsEncrypt
-* `TLS Private Key` if not using LetsEncrypt
-* `Lets Encrypt Email` if using LetsEncrypt

-More details on TLS setup can be found [here](./tls-setup.md).

 ## Setting up a new Azure deployment

 Hit the deploy to Azure button below: